 Nylon garage door rollers have far more pros than cons.

-The biggest reason that most people upgrade to nylon garage door rollers is that they’re so much quieter than steel or plastic garage door rollers.
+Less Noise: The biggest reason that most people upgrade to nylon garage door rollers is that they’re so much quieter than steel or plastic garage door rollers.

 Because nylon is molded to specific shapes, it’s got a silky smooth texture that’s perfect for wheels.
 This helps reduce friction, making for a smooth operation as the garage door operates.